Sale Sharks: Steve Diamond takes charge for season

 "Newcastle [who were relegated last season] have proved in the past that if you leave decisions to make changes - and that's what we're looking to do, make changes, not dismissals - it's important for the survival of the club.

 "We've got to a point where we need to start turning the corner.
 We had to make the decision quickly, which is more of a reshuffle than anything else.
 Hopefully Bryan will accept that and we'll move forward."

-Diamond took control of first-team affairs in the final weeks of last season following the departure of Tony Hanks in March and guided Sale to a final position of sixth in the table to book a place in the Heineken Cup.
+Diamond took control of first-team affairs in the final weeks of last season following the and guided Sale to a final position of sixth in the table to book a place in the Heineken Cup.

 "The legacy that Bryan took over was in reasonable condition, and maybe I've been negligent in not being around as much," added Diamond.

 "My DNA was written all over the team and maybe I should have been involved a bit more than I have been.